Leviticus Chapter 5 Summary

 Discussion Questions for Leviticus, Chapter 5

-1. Leviticus 5 becomes more specific in the types of sin that are done unknowingly.
-Leviticus 5:1 says if you know of something being done that is wrong and do not speak, you will bear the iniquity.
+1. Leviticus 5 becomes more specific about the types of sins that are committed unknowingly.
+Leviticus 5:1 states that if you are aware of something being done that is wrong and do not speak up, you will bear the iniquity.
 How does this align with our concept of right and wrong in our society?

 3. Leviticus 5:4 mentions hearing a rash oath and giving an offering for forgiveness.
 What do you think is a rash oath?
 Why would you need to offer a sacrifice of forgiveness for it?

-4. Leviticus 5:7 and 5:11 mentions being able to give an alternate offering if not able to afford to give another.
+4. Leviticus 5:7 and 5:11 mention being able to give an alternate offering if one is not able to afford to give another.
 What do you think God is seeking from the offender?
-Is the offering important to God in forgiveness of sins?
+Is the offering important to God in the forgiveness of sins?
 Why or why not?

-5. Multiple times in Leviticus 5 a person has to acknowledge a sin when a sin occurs unknowingly.
-Why is this act considered to be a sin when a person at first doesn't realize it happened?
+5. Multiple times in Leviticus 5, a person has to acknowledge a sin when a sin occurs unknowingly.
+Why is this act considered to be a sin when a person initially doesn't realize it happened?

-6. How do the statutes in Leviticus 5 contribute to religious life within Israeli community?
-Today's society seems focused on individual rights and freedom to worship they way they desire.
-How would our current generation react to the rigid statues given in Leviticus 5 and other chapters in Leviticus?
+6. How do the statutes in Leviticus 5 contribute to religious life within the Israeli community?
+Today's society seems focused on individual rights and the freedom to worship the way they desire.
+How would our current generation react to the rigid statutes given in Leviticus 5 and other chapters in Leviticus?
 How much freedom does God grant in our worship of Him?

-7. The children of Israel are traveling in the wilderness and the temple consists of tents to be moved.
-How do directions concerning the sacrifices in Leviticus 5 hinder or help the nomadic elements of the Israeli community?
+7. The children of Israel are traveling in the wilderness, and the temple consists of tents that can be moved.
+How do the directions concerning the sacrifices in Leviticus 5 hinder or help the nomadic elements of the Israeli community?

 9. In what ways might the practice of bringing offerings for unintentional sins, as outlined in Leviticus 5, foster a greater sense of mindfulness and intentionality in our actions?

-10. How can we apply the idea of confession and repentance found Leviticus 5 be applied to our walk as a believer in Christ today?
+10. How can we apply the idea of confession and repentance found in Leviticus 5 to our walk as believers in Christ today?

 Key Words/Phrase